dyang32/Webserver/FileZilla/README.md

-I used FileZile to transfer the files from the website's GitHub repository over to the Sootsplash server.
+I used FileZila to transfer the files from the website's GitHub (<https://github.com/taimaishuze/sootsplash.html) repository over to the Sootsplash server (<https://sootsplash.csci2461.com/).

 # FileZilla